-One of the most common requirements for manipulating a variable in the execution environment is to add one or more custom directories to a search like the \$PATH variable on Linux or POSIX systems, or the \PATH\ variable on Windows, so that a locally-installed compiler or other utility can be found when SCons tries to execute it to update a target.
-SCons provides PrependENVPath and AppendENVPath functions to make adding things to execution variables convenient.
+One of the most common requirements for manipulating a variable in the execution environment is to add one or more custom directories to a path search variable like PATH on Linux or POSIX systems, or %PATH% on Windows, so that a locally-installed compiler or other utility can be found when SCons tries to execute it to update a target.
+SCons provides env.PrependENVPath and env.AppendENVPath functions to make adding things to execution variables convenient.
 You call these functions by specifying the variable to which you want the value added, and then value itself.
 So to add some /usr/local directories to the \$PATH and \$LIB variables, you might:

 '''

-env = Environment(ENV = os.environ)
+env = Environment(ENV=os.environ)

 env.PrependENVPath('PATH', '/usr/local/bin')

 env.AppendENVPath('LIB', '/usr/local/lib')

 '''